 The Asian-Oceanian Computing Industry Organization (ASOCIO) is an ICT Federation organized by ICT associations representing 24 economies throughout the Asia Pacific.
 ASOCIO was established in Tokyo, Japan in 1984 and it is the most time-honoured and active international ICT trade organization in Asia and Oceania.
 Its influence covers more than 10,000 ICT companies and represents approximately US$ 350 billion of ICT revenue in the region.
 ASOCIO’s objective is to promote, encourage and foster relationships and trade among its members, and to develop the computing industry in the region.

-Presently, ASOCIO comprises of 24 members from Australia, Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, India, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam.
+Presently, ASOCIO comprises of 24 members from Australia, Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, India, Indonesia, Japan, Korea, Lao PDR, Macao, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam.
 Today, ASOCIO’s members account for more than 10,000 ICT companies and represent approximately US$350 billion of ICT revenue in the region.

-Under the ASOCIO umbrella, member economies are provided an opportunity to collaborate amongst the member economies for growth.
+Under the ASOCIO umbrella, member economies are provided with an opportunity to collaborate amongst the member economies for growth.